Ceseura/CS3240/README.md

 # Lab 2
 An introduction to unit testing.
 Write and run unit tests on the program from Homework 2.
 See [here](https://rawgit.com/Karavis/CS3240/master/lab2/CS3240Lab2.html) for more details.

+# Homework 3
+Create a graph.py and implement all of the listed functions, using a built-in python dictionary.
+See [here](https://rawgit.com/Karavis/CS3240/master/hw3/CS3240Hw3.html) for more details.